 - -bmalware <filename>

-This debugging option causes Exim to scan the given file, using the malware scanning framework.
+This debugging option causes Exim to scan the given file or directory (depending on the used scanner interface), using the malware scanning framework.
 The option of av_scanner influences this option, so if av_scanner’s value is dependent upon an expansion then the expansion should have defaults which apply to this invocation.
 ACLs are not invoked, so if av_scanner references an ACL variable then that variable will never be populated and -bmalware will fail.

 Exim will have changed working directory before resolving the filename, so using fully qualified pathnames is advisable.
 Exim will be running as the Exim user when it tries to open the file, rather than as the invoking user.
 This option requires admin privileges.